musehq/spacesvr/README.md

 **realities** define how the player experiences your world.
 They are comparable in function to a browser.
 They are implemented as a React container component and composed of an ordering of layers.

 **tools** offer the player affordances in your world.
-They are implemented as ideas using the Tool modifier, accessed by single keystrokes.
+They are the 3D equivalent of a browser toolbar.
+They are implemented using a Layer for fundamental state a modifier for registry.

 **worlds** are sets of ideas.
 They are the actual content of your site.
 They are implemented as compositions of ideas.